-Celebrating and criticising the darker side of Japanese society in equal measure, she has become my favourite contemporary Japanese writer, and reading every one of her books is a journey, an honour, and a lesson.
+Celebrating and criticising the darker side of Japanese society in equal measure, Yoshimoto has become one of my very favourite contemporary female Japanese writers, and reading every one of her books is a journey, an honour, and a lesson in life.

 Read our review of: Kitchen

 Making waves in the world of literature right now, Han Kang delivers lessons on the more broken and fragile aspects of modern society, both Korean and otherwise.
 Her writing is otherworldly, ethereal at times, but grounded in the kind of problems you and I have either faced ourselves or at least heard about.

 Each of her books is wildly unique and will affect each of us differently but in an equally personal way.
 In the world of Korean literature, Han Kang is inescapable, and that is a great thing.
 She is, arguably, Korea’s most popular author, and the fact that she is a politically motivated, feminist, philosophical female writer is an absolute joy.

 Much of contemporary Japanese fiction, in the realms of prose, manga, and anime, concerns itself with the ‘slice of life’, the consideration of each moment as both fleeting and astonishingly important.
 And no voice in this area speaks more affectingly than Hiromi Kawakami’s.